codeaprendiz/learn_devops/cloud/aws/task-000-aws-professional-exam-theory/systemManager.md

 [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)

-- Parameter Store, a capability of AWS Systems Manager, provides secure, hierarchical storage for configuration data management and secrets managemen
+- Parameter Store, a capability of AWS Systems Manager, provides secure, hierarchical storage for configuration data management and secrets management
 - You can store data such as passwords, database strings, Amazon Machine Image (AMI) IDs, and license codes as parameter values
 - You can store values as plain text or encrypted data
 - Parameter Store is also integrated with Secrets Manager